mattddean/booj-reading-list/README.md

 - Compile JavaScript assets on deployment with GitHub Actions rather than committing them to the repo.
 - Vuetify loader buttons
 - Consider making users->books a many-to-many relation and adding functionality so that when any user creates a book, the book gets saved in the books table and can be retrieved by another user and instantly brought into their reading list
+- Set up browser to automatically refresh when making frontend changes